 Almost everyone is rushing to El Dorado in search of gold.
 It is a no brainer and established fact of life that delivery is picking up and will continue to grow.
 Unfortunately, there isn’t much of math behind this rush, there is no clear path to profitability.
 Marketing, discounting, commissions take a big bite of your revenue.
 Making margins in the food industry is like walking on thin ice.
 “You snooze, you lose”, says Ajay.
 He’s resorted to daily P/L for all his outlets to keep a close watch on numbers.
 There are brands chasing top line, there are some who sieve through the financials to see if it makes sense.
 For some, it may work out.
 But it is not a game for all, as is being touted by media.

 “Your competitors are not your direct competitors, but the whole market” – Gagan Biyani, CEO of Sprig.

-Special thanks to Ajay and Prasanna for sharing their experience and views with us.
-In our next blog, we will cover a couple of big biryani chains in Bangalore to seek their view on financials and ways to succeed in this space.
+Special thanks to Ajay and Prasanna for sharing their experience and views with us about cloud kitchen profitability.
+In our next blog, we will cover a couple of big biryani chains and cloud kitchens in Bangalore to seek their view on financials and ways to succeed in this space.

 Read more about our guide: How To Choose a Cloud Kitchen Software

 Looking for a better way to manage costs?
 Click below to learn how EagleOwl solves all your cost management related problems for a seamless back-of-house experience.